 50+ pound dogs 1 tablespoon per day

-How For Feeding Your Pug Honey
+How to Feed Your Pug Honey

 All honey is thick, but the crystallized honey can make it virtually impossible to scoop out in small amounts.
 You want to avoid giving your Pug the supermarket brands that may be found in your cupboard.